ChatKitty/chatkitty-api-docs/source/web/index.html.md

 #### Channel Event Types
 Type | Description
 ---- | -----------
-`message.received` | Fired when the device receives a sent message.
+`MESSAGE.RECEIVED` | Fired when the device receives a sent message.
+`PARTICIPANT.ENTERED.EXITED` | Fired when a participant has entered or exited a channel.
+`KEYSTROKES.CREATED` | Fired when a participant has started typing characters.

 ### Deregistering a channel event listener
 > Deregister a channel event listener